-Yes, you’ve guessed it: paid media refers to paid advertising and sponsorships.
-Therefore, the company does not control the media, but has to work with third-party platforms.
-For instance: when you run an ad, it appears on other websites, apps or blogs, right?
+Essentially, paid media refers to paid advertising and sponsorships.
+Therefore, the company does not control the media but has to work with third-party platforms.
+For instance: when you run an ad, it appears on other websites, apps or blogs

-Now imagine that you have been working on a solid content production, but it has difficulties to keep growing organically.
-You can simply set up an SEM campaign leading users to your content.
-Also, you can redirect users from your social networks by publishing content there and then promoting it to reach a higher number of people (you definitely want to increase your visibility on social channels too).
+Now imagine that you have been working on a solid content production but it has difficulties growing organically.
+You can simply set up an SEM campaign, leading users to your content.
+Also, you can redirect users from your social networks by publishing content there and promoting it to reach a higher number of people.
+You definitely want to increase your visibility on social channels, too.

-Another option would be to pay for mentions on other webs or blogs or on specific influencers’ channels.
+Another option would be to pay for mentions on other websites, blogs or on specific influencer channels.

 And what about gaining earned media with your owned media?

-Well, you can definitely leverage your owned media to gain earned media is definitely possible, but pretty difficult.
+You can definitely leverage your owned media to gain earned media, but it is difficult.
 I’m sure you’ve read a hundred million times that you just have to produce very good content.
 That’s true, but tricky.
-The main question here is: what does “very good” mean?
-And… “very good”, for who?
+The main question is “What does ‘very good’ mean?”
+Very good for whom?

-The reason why you are creating content in the first place is that you want to say something.
-As easy as it sounds, right?
-You want people to know that your company is good, that they can trust you, you want to help them solve their problems, etc. There are literally infinite good reasons to write content, but they all have something in common: your audience.
+The reason you create content in the first place is to say something.
+You want people to know that your company is good, that they can trust you, that you want to help them solve their problems, etc. There are hundreds of reasons to write content, but they all have something in common: your audience.

-So good content is the one that helps your audience solve a potential problem, gives them valuable info or just adds some value.
-This means that things like templates and guides, or just resources in general, are the kind of material that would help you get mentions and shares.
+Good content is what helps your audience solve a potential problem, gives them valuable info or just adds some value.
+This means things like templates, guides, or resources in general are the kind of material that could help you get mentions and shares.

 If you don’t know how to engage your partners in the adventure, just include them in the content you are creating.
-This way, they will have a reason to share it too.
+Then they will have a reason to share it, too.

-Also, offering incentives and using engaging formats such as video, will boost your earned media success rate.
+Offering incentives and using engaging formats such as video will also boost your earned media success rate.

 Paid and earned are nothing without owned

-As you probably have concluded too, owned media can exist without earned and paid, but it does not work like that the other way around.
+As you’ve probably concluded by now, owned media can exist without earned and paid, but it does not work the other way around.

-However, you need to think that once, you’ve created something solid on the owned media front, your paid media tactics, for instance, will also have an impact on your earned media.
-Just think about this: you’ve launched a social media ad campaign to promote your content.
+You need to think that once you’ve created something solid on the owned media front, your paid media tactics, for instance, will also have an impact on your earned media.
+For example: you’ve launched a social media ad campaign to promote your content.
 You manage to successfully attract people to your website, blog and social networks.
-But, because your content is so good, you have not only increased your traffic, but also, people have started to share your articles.
+However, because your content is so good, you have not only increased your traffic, but people have also started to share your articles.
 You have gained earned media.

-Despite earned media being entirely out of your control, their success depends on what people think about what you do.
-That’s why the first step will always be to create something excellent and the second one to promote it if your organic reach is not enough.
+Despite earned media being entirely out of your control, its success depends on what people think about what you do.
+That’s why the first step will always be to create something excellent and the second to promote it if your organic reach is not enough.

-So alter all, creating a good media strategy requires you to think about owned, paid and earned.
-But, most importantly, if you want to leverage your owned media, you need to keep in mind that each channel feeds into one another.
+Ultimately, creating a good media strategy requires thinking about owned, paid and earned.
+Most importantly, if you want to leverage your owned media, you need to keep in mind that each channel feeds into another.